jacksonh1/facs_analysis_Jackson/README.md

-This is a modified version of a script written by Venkat [original repo](https://github.com/venkatesh-sivaraman/facs_analysis).
-I've made some minor changes and the code could still be made clearer in a lot of places but it does work
+This is a modified version of scripts written/compiled by Venkat [original repo](https://github.com/venkatesh-sivaraman/facs_analysis) who patched together functions from other Keating lab members.
+I've made some minor changes and the code could still be improved in many places.
+In particular it could be simpler and easier to read/use.
+If I make more changes to this pipeline I will update this repo.

 # FACS Analysis